BODRUNOV SERGEY DMITRIEVICH

 Founder and director of non-governmental non-commercial partnership on assistance in carrying out of scientific researches “Institute of new industrial development (INID) n.a.
 S.Y.
 Vitte” (created under the auspices of the Research Center for Aircraft Making Economy that operated since 1999).
 The Institute of New Industrial Development (INID) specializes in the study of issues related to the reindustrialization of the Russian economy, technological and economic mechanisms and instruments of modernization, foresight on medium- and long-term institutional, economic and technological effects, etc. Since 2012, the INID has been working under the supervision of the Russian Academy of Sciences and is part of the Social Sciences Division System of the RAS (SSD RAS Resolution of May 21, 2012).

 Editor-in-Chief of Economic Revival of Russia journal (published since 1915).
-The journal reflects the full spectrum of research performed at the Institute of New Industrial Development.
+The journal reflects the full spectrum of research performed at the S.Y.Witte Institute for New Industrial Development.
 Journal articles focus on current issues of Russia’s economic development and the formation of industrial policy objectives at various management levels.
-Contributors include Academicians and Corresponding Members of the Russian Academy of Sciences, as well as heads of research groups and divisions of Russia’s top scientific centers.

 Sergey Bodrunov has been serving on Editorial Boards of the Economic Science of Modern Russia, Finance: Theory and Practice and Journal of New Economy and is a member of the International Council of the World of Transformations journal.
 He is also Editor-in-Chief of the Russian Aircraft Electronics: An Encyclopedia, Publications of the Free Economic Society of Russia journal, analytical periodical Talks on the Economy and Free Economy magazine.